wmemcmp - compare wide characters in memory

-The wmemcmp() function compares the first n wide-characters of the object pointed to by ws1 to the first n wide-characters of the object pointed to by ws2.
-This function is not affected by locale and all wchar_t values are treated identically.
-The null wide-character and wchar_t values not corresponding to valid characters are not treated specially.
+The wmemcmp() function shall compare the first n wide characters of the object pointed to by ws1 to the first n wide characters of the object pointed to by ws2.
+This function shall not be affected by locale and all wchar_t values shall be treated identically.
+The null wide character and wchar_t values not corresponding to valid characters shall not be treated specially.

-If n is zero, ws1 and ws2 must be a valid pointers and the function behaves as if the two objects compare equal.
+If n is zero, the application shall ensure that ws1 and ws2 are valid pointers, and the function shall behave as if the two objects compare equal.

-The wmemcmp() function returns an integer greater than, equal to, or less than zero, accordingly as the object pointed to by ws1 is greater than, equal to, or less than the object pointed to by ws2.
+The wmemcmp() function shall return an integer greater than, equal to, or less than zero, respectively, as the object pointed to by ws1 is greater than, equal to, or less than the object pointed to by ws2.

 No errors are defined.

 First released in Issue 5.
 Included for alignment with ISO/IEC 9899:1990/Amendment 1:1995 (E).

 The normative text is updated to avoid use of the term "must" for application requirements.

 return to top of page